devanshbatham/Gorecon/README.md

     * Suggest New features

 # Wanna show support for the tool ?
-**I will more than happy if you will show some love for Animals by donating to [Animal Aid Unlimited](https://animalaidunlimited.org/)**
+**I will be more than happy if you will show some love for Animals by donating to [Animal Aid Unlimited](https://animalaidunlimited.org/)**
 **,Animal Aid Unlimited saves animals through street animal rescue, spay/neuter and education.
 Their mission is dedicated to the day when all living beings are treated with compassion and love.** :sparkles: